-- Limited myself to 3 pairs of shoes (I needed a pair of dress shoes for a potential White House visit or I would have had 2 pairs)
+- Limited myself to 3 pairs of shoes (I needed a pair of dress shoes for a potential White House visit or I could have survived on two pairs)

-- Wore my heaviest shoes the majority of the trip (perforated leather was a style choice but ended up being great for air flow)
+- Wore my heaviest shoes (a pair of MK slip-ons) the majority of the trip (perforated leather was a style choice but ended up being great for air flow)

-- Stocked up on travel sizes for must have items
+- Stocked up on travel sizes for my must have items

 - Ditched my Urban Decay palettes for a $3 Wet and Wild eye kit